hassanzohdy/visualizer-js-docs/packages/views.md

 # Nested views
-One of hhe mostly useful advantages in our view engine is `nested views` which means you can `inject` or `call` view inside another view
+One of the mostly useful advantages in our view engine is `nested views` which means you can `inject` or `call` view inside another view

 Let's take our `list.html` for example